dgparker/RTL8125-proxmox-ve-install-script/README.md

 ## Gotchas

 During the installation process after you run the script and are back in the GUI be sure to select the right NIC.
 If you goofed this up like I did in the first run you'll need to edit `/etc/network/interfaces` once booted into proxmox and set the appropriate nic after the script runs for `vmbr0`

+## Credit

+Big thanks to the users in this proxmox [thread](https://forum.proxmox.com/threads/no-network-interface-found-for-rtl8125b.72378/) that had a very thorough step by step process on how to get this going.